-The initial stages of a design effort are concerned more with structuring of the design activity than with the system itself.2 The full-blown design activity cannot proceed until certain preliminary milestones are passed.
+The initial stages of a design effort are concerned more with structuring of the design activity than with the system itself.3 The full-blown design activity cannot proceed until certain preliminary milestones are passed.
 These include: 1.
-Understanding of the boundaries, both on the design
+Understanding of the boundaries, both on the design ing a design team means that certain design decisions have already been made, explicitly or otherwise, Given any

-- the sponsor and by the world's realities. - organization so that design task groups can be meaningfully assigned.
+- activity and on the system to be designed, placed by the sponsor and by the world's realities. - Achievement of a preliminary notion of the system's organization so that design task groups can be meanincfully assigned.